 We have many Clinical Pharmacists in post within Primary Care in Gloucestershire funded through different schemes.

-As part of the new GP contract, through a new Additional Roles Reimbursement Scheme, Primary Care Networks (PCNs) will be guaranteed funding to meet a recurrent 100% of the actual on going salary costs of additional Clinical Pharmacists.
+As part of the new GP contract, through a new Additional Roles Reimbursement Scheme (ARRs), Primary Care Networks (PCNs) will be guaranteed funding to meet a recurrent 100% of the actual on going salary costs of additional Clinical Pharmacists.

 GPC England’s longstanding ambition for every practice is to benefit from having a pharmacist.
 By 2023/24, a typical network of 50,000 patients could choose to have its own team of approximately six whole time equivalent clinical pharmacists: enough to give equivalent effect to that ambition.
 Alternatively, the network could decide on a higher, or lower number, depending on local context.
 A dedicated team makes it possible to create varied and tailored roles: undertaking structured medication reviews, improving medicine optimisation and safety, supporting care homes, as well as running practice clinics.
 Clinical pharmacists should be supervised by a senior clinical pharmacist, and through this model it will be easier to support pharmacist professional and career development at network rather than practice level.
 Pharmacists funded under the existing Clinical Pharmacists in General Practice Scheme and the separate Pharmacists in Care Homes Scheme will also be brought onto the funding scheme.